reedy/ESP32-RevK/revk.md

 ### Topics

 There are two styles, which depend on a config option.
-One style has a *prefix*, then *app name*, then *device id*, then an optional suffix.
+One style has (`/` separated) *prefix*, then *app name*, then *device id*, then an optional suffix.
 The other format omits the *app name*.

+The *device id* is either a hex device ID, its MAC address, or the `hostname` setting value if set.

+Where the topic has an *app name* you can command all of the device with that *app name* by using a *device name* of `*`.
+Where the topic does not have the *app name* you can command all of the devices with the same *app name* by using the *app name* as the *device name*.

 #### Messages to the device